-Since microgreens are the early stages of any edible plant, the possibilities are essentially endless, and it’s up to the to the farmer to get creative.
+Since microgreens are the early stages of any edible plant, the possibilities are virtually endless, and it’s up to the farmer to get creative.
 There are a few flavor profiles that have become popular over the years, especially spicy notes.
 Arugula, for example, adds a peppery zing to foods.
 Another trait that has become popular is bright, colorful microgreens.
 As a Microgreens Farmer, you’ll also need to look at the germination rates to calculate when you’ll be able to harvest and sell your product.
 Here is a table with a wide array of choices for you to get started.

 Fast Growing Vegetable Microgreens List (10-15 Days)

 |Cabbage, Red||Dark-green, purple-veined leaves.
 Mild cabbage flavor.|

 |Chinese Cabbage||Kogane Bright green leaves.
 Mild, sweet flavor.|

 |Cress, Cressida||Fancy, three-lobed leaves.
 Peppery flavor.|